Syndal railway station

-Syndal railway station is a commuter railway station on the Glen Waverley line, which is part of the Melbourne railway network.
+Syndal station is a railway station operated by Metro Trains Melbourne on the Glen Waverley line, which is part of the Melbourne rail network.
 It serves the south-eastern suburb of Glen Waverley, in Melbourne, Victoria, Australia.

 Syndal station is a ground level unstaffed station, featuring an island platform with two faces, connected to Hunter Street and Coleman Parade via a pedestrian subway.
 It opened on 5 May 1930, with the current station provided in 1964.

-Additionally, the station is served by SmartBus route 703 and route 737.
+The station is served by SmartBus route 703 and route 737.
 The station is approximately 21 kilometres (13 mi) or around a 33-minute train ride from Flinders Street.

 Description

 Syndal station is located in the suburb of Glen Waverley.
 On the north side of the station is Hunter Street and Coleman Parade is to the south.
 The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.

 The length of the island platform is approximately 160 m, long enough for a Metro Trains 7-car HCMT.
 There is a single station building which primarily serves as a ticket office and waiting area.

 The main car park at the station is located on Coleman Parade just south of the station.
 Although there are ramps, they do not fully comply with the Disability Discrimination Act of 1992, as the gradient of the ramps is steeper than the maximum of 1:14 allowed under the Act.